 For example, the risk of pulmonary complications after an abdominal surgery depends on the measures the medical staff implements before, during, and after surgery.
 The risk may also depend on patient characteristics such as age, gender, and smoking.
-To adjust reasonable harm, courts will require information about actual victims as well as potential victims who never suffered any harm.
-If the reasonable harm is not adjusted to patients’ risk, surgery units would prefer to operate on young, female nonsmoking patients to avoid liability.
+To adjust reasonable harm, courts will require information about actual victims as well as potential victims who have never suffered any harm.
+If the reasonable level of harm is not adjusted to match patients’ risk, surgery units would prefer to operate on young, female, nonsmoking patients to avoid liability.
 Adjusting for known risk factors minimizes this incentive to avoid liability by selecting low-risk patients (an adverse selection problem).

-To complete the inquiry, the court must determine the injurer’s actual harm level over the relevant period (to all victims).
-It might seem that this part of the factual inquiry requires the same information as in the current medical malpractice law, which bases compensation on the actual harm victims suffered.
+To complete the inquiry, the court must determine the level of harm actually caused by the tortfeasor over the relevant period (to all victims).
+It might seem that this part of the factual inquiry requires the same information as under current medical malpractice law, which bases compensation on the actual harm victims suffer.
 There is a significant difference, however.
-SLUH requires the court to know the sum of harm to all patients who had an adverse event, not just those who decide to file a claim.
-This requirement might pose an informational hurdle when patient information is unavailable without cooperation.
+SLUH requires the court to know the sum of the harm to all patients who had an adverse event, not just those who decide to file a claim.
+This requirement might constitute a hurdle when patient information is unavailable without cooperation.
 When such information is readily available, the SLUH regime is best viewed as a collective litigation mechanism, similar to a class action.

-After the total level of harm is established, awarding compensation is a simple matter of subtracting the reasonable harm from the total harm and dividing the compensation amongst patients who suffered harm.
+After the total level of harm has been established, awarding compensation is a simple matter of subtracting the reasonable harm from the total harm and dividing the compensation among the patients who suffered harm.

 Dealing with Uncertainty and Errors

-We have seen how courts can estimate reasonable harm and compare it to the actual harm level.
-However, as in any factual inquiry, courts might be uncertain about both the reasonable harm and the level of harm that materialized.
+We have seen how courts can estimate reasonable harm and compare it to actual harm.
+However, as in any factual inquiry, courts might be uncertain about both.
 Even when information about reasonable and actual harm is readily available, it might be inaccurate.
-The risk of errors in the estimation of unreasonable harm may distort the invectives that the SLUH regime creates.
-Even if courts are correct on average, errors in assessing reasonable harm can distort the incentives since the effects of errors are one-sided – if the court (erroneously) decides that the actual harm was above reasonable harm, the injurer is held liable for the difference.
-However, if the court (again, erroneously) decides that the actual harm was below the reasonable harm, the hospital will not receive a prize for creating less harm than is reasonable.
+The risk of error in the estimation of unreasonable harm may distort the incentives that the SLUH regime creates.
+Even though courts are correct on average, errors in assessing reasonable harm can distort incentives since the effects of errors are one-sided.
+If the court (erroneously) decides that actual harm exceeded reasonable harm, the tortfeasor will be held liable for the difference.
+However, if the court (again, erroneously) decides that actual harm did not exceed reasonable harm, the hospital will not win a prize for causing less harm than is reasonable.

-The hospital’s incentives are distorted if it knows that the court systematically overvalues the level of reasonable harm.
-For example, if the hospital’s reasonable harm is 100, but courts consider 130 to be the reasonable level of harm, the hospital will have no incentive to reduce the harm below 130.
+Hospitals’ incentives are distorted if they know that courts systematically overvalue the reasonable level of harm.
+For example, if a hospital’s reasonable harm is 100 but courts consider 130 to be reasonable, the hospital will have no incentive to reduce harm.

-The same argument is not valid for errors in the other direction – if courts systematically undervalue the level of reasonable harm, hospitals will have to pay some damages even when taking reasonable care but will not overinvest in care measures.
-For example, if the hospital’s reasonable harm is 100, meaning that any measure that further reduces the harm costs more than the harm it reduces, but courts consider 70 to be the reasonable level of harm, hospitals will reduce the harm to 100 and pay 30 in damages, as any further reduction in harm (by definition) costs more than it saves in damages.
+The same argument cannot be made for errors in the other direction: if courts systematically undervalue the reasonable level of harm, hospitals will have to pay damages even when taking reasonable care and therefore will not invest in measures that increase their level of care.
+For example, if the courts consider 70 to be the reasonable level of harm, hospitals with a level of 100 (meaning that any measure that further reduces harm costs more than the harm itself) will opt to pay 30 in damages as any further reduction in harm (by definition) costs more than it saves in damages.